Submit requests through Postman

 CLIENTSECRET values), and the parameters will auto-populate in the parameter fields.

 As with the OpenWeather Map API, the Aeris API doesn’t use a Header field to pass the API keys — the key and secret are passed directly in the request URL as part of the query string.

 When you make the following requests, insert your own values for the

 Get the weather from a city on the equator — Chimborazo, Ecuador using the same observations endpoint:

-Find out if all the country music in Knoxville, Tennessee is giving people migraines:
+Find out if all the country music in Knoxville, Tennessee is giving people migraines using the indices endpoint: